DUBS A

 piece of glass.

-Slide valve and ports.
+Slide valve and steam ports.

 And fully assembled.